-The PCC believes that implementing this reimbursement requirement for all awards issued under our various incentive plans, including our Combined Incentive Compensation Plan, is important to help ensure that our executive officers continuously monitor and maintain the accuracy of our reported financial results and comply with all regulations and our code of conduct.
-Further, the PCC believes that this reimbursement requirement aligns our executive officers' compensation with our interests in ensuring full compliance with financial reporting requirements to which we are subject as a public company and our commitment to conduct business in compliance with all legal requirements and our Guiding Principles.
-We believe the reimbursement requirement will further align our executive compensation programs with our core compensation philosophy and objectives by tying payments on performance awards and annual incentive compensation to actual achieved financial results of our company and our culture of compliance.
-This will further serve our long-term objective of aligning compensation of our executive officers with the interests of our stockholders.
+The PCC believes that implementing this policy for all awards issued under our various incentive plans, including our Combined Incentive Compensation Plan, is important to help ensure that our executive officers monitor and maintain the accuracy of our reported financial results and comply with all regulations and our code of conduct.
+Further, the PCC believes that this policy aligns our executive officers' compensation with our interests in ensuring full compliance with financial reporting requirements to which we are subject as a public company and our commitment to conduct business in compliance with all legal requirements and our Guiding Principles.
+We believe this policy will further align our executive compensation programs with our core compensation philosophy and objectives by tying payments on performance awards and annual incentive compensation to actual achieved financial results of our company and our culture of compliance, which will further serve our long-term objective of aligning compensation of our executive officers with the interests of our stockholders.